PostgreSQL settings

 This setting is enabled by default.

-This feature is supported by PostgreSQL starting from version 14.
+This feature is supported in PostgreSQL as of version 14.

 Enable hashagg

-All interfacesAllows the planner to build a hash table from the source data, even if it is not explicitly specified in the query.
+All interfacesAllows the planner to build a hash table from the initial results, even if it is not explicitly specified in the query.
 This setting is most effective for frequent, unsorted queries on large tables.

 This setting is enabled by default.